calibrachain/pitch/README.md

 *How does this project fit within the track?*

 We chose the Avalanche network as the foundation for our solution due to its unique combination of scalability, interoperability, and low cost, which perfectly aligns with our vision.
-Avalanche's Subnet architecture is the key differentiator, allowing metrology institutes like INMETRO or NIST to operate their own sovereign, high-performance blockchains in the future, maintaining local data governance while connecting to a global network.
+Avalanche's Subnet architecture is the key differentiator, enabling metrology institutes like INMETRO or NIST to operate their own sovereign, high-performance blockchains in the future, while maintaining local data governance and connecting to a global network.
 For our users, this translates into transactions with near-instant finality and consistently low fees, making the issuance and verification of digital certificates economically viable at scale.
 Furthermore, its full EVM compatibility allowed us to leverage the robust and familiar tooling ecosystem of Ethereum and Chainlink, accelerating development and ensuring a secure foundation for the project.